scaleway/netbox-netprod-importer/README.rst

 ----------------------------

-This project has be done initially for `Online.net <https://www.online.net>`_, a company I (@Anthony25) am not working for anymore.
+This project has be done initially for `Online.net <https://www.online.net>`_, a company I (@aruhier) am not working for anymore.
 Therefore, I have now no need for this project, and will not be able to test any pull request.

 If anyone is interested to maintain it, please contact me by email (my address